fumieval/rhythm-game-tutorial/draft.md

 * `objective` gives an abstraction for stateful objects.
 It is not neccessary strictly, though it kills the pain of state significantly.
 * `call` is a cross-platform multimedia library.
 While it is small and simple, the essentials of games (2D/3D graphics, audio, input handing from keyboard, mouse and gamepad) is assurable.
   * `call` depends on `binding-portaudio` for low-level audio APIs.
-Built-in source is available for installation easiness.
+Built-in source is available for installation ease.

 ### On windows